 You can’t approach potential donors with the attitude that you’ll take whatever you can get.
 You must articulate a scenario of events that they can see themselves buying into.

 Unclear appeals for donations are ineffective.
 If potential patrons have no idea what you’re asking for or if it’s too difficult for them to respond, the answer is almost guaranteed to be No.

 2. The benefits to the donor must be equally clear.

-In a guest post on the Art Biz Blog last week, Elizabeth St. Hilaire Nelson described how she raised money to enter and attend Michigan’s ArtPrize by pre-selling prints of sections of her work that would be on view.
+In a guest post, Elizabeth St. Hilaire Nelson described how she raised money to enter and attend Michigan’s ArtPrize by pre-selling prints of sections of her work that would be on view.